pulsar-xliu/filter_arxiv_by_keywords/README.md

 Attracting feautures of this script include:
 - Flexibility to set filtering keywords and categories.
-- Reader-friendly webpage for easy viewing.
+- Reporting results as arXiv-like webpage for easy viewing.

 ## Usage
 After downloading the script,